 · Protect against harm to the rights, property or safety or us, our users or the public, as required or permitted by law.

 Notwithstanding the foregoing, no data transmission over the Internet can be guaranteed to be secure.
-As a result, Triton Digital does not represent, warrant or guarantee that personal information will be protected against loss, misuse or alteration and does not accept any liability for personal information submitted by you, nor for your or third parties' use or misuse of personal information.
+As a result, Frankly Media does not represent, warrant or guarantee that personal information will be protected against loss, misuse or alteration and does not accept any liability for personal information submitted by you, nor for your or third parties' use or misuse of personal information.

 3. NON-PERSONALLY IDENTIFIABLE INFORMATION (NON-PII)